 There are no hard or fast rules, but it helps to start by establishing if you’re looking for the calm, clean lines of minimalist fittings or the more decorative but cosier vibe of traditional/vintage design.

-The quickest way to make an en suite feel cramped is to overcrowd it with fittings.
-Allow at least 70cm in front of the WC and basin and 80-100cm in front of the bath and shower.
+The quickest way to make an ensuite feel cramped is to overcrowd it with fittings.
+Allow at least 28 inches (70cm) in front of the toilet and wash basin and 32-40 inches (80-100cm) in front of the bathtub and shower.